nushell-prophet/nushell-show/README.md

 # I use this overlay to hide from the environment helper commands (like `broot-source`)
 overlay new config-helpers

+# I use `broot-source` command to enable syntax highlighting
 def broot-source [] {
     let $broot_closure = {
         let $cl = commandline